JackTubby/rate-guard/README.md

 app.listen(3000);
 ```
 Your API is now protected with rate limiting.
-Test it by making requests to http://localhost:3000 - after 100 requests within 15 minutes, you'll get a 429 Too Many Requests response.
+Test it by making requests to your protected endpoint - after 100 requests within 15 minutes, you'll get a 429 Too Many Requests response.

 ## Features